 “There might be additional benefits waiting for you,” Godlin said.
 “Joining frequent traveler programs also can get you ahead of the pack for special services.”

 CheapTickets travel experts report travelers can book a three-star hotel in several cities to save money on travel packages and still enjoy an upscale experience.
-A recent CheapTickets survey revealed that almost three-quarters of respondents would choose a less expensive, but well-appointed room over a room that had more luxurious amenities.
+A recent survey they conducted showed that almost three-quarters of respondents would choose a less expensive, but well-appointed room over a room that had more luxurious amenities.

-You might be wondering what it takes to upgrade your standard hotel room to a luxury room or suite.
-Although some people pay extra for the privilege of ocean views or deluxe amenities, you could get all those five-star perks for free.
+Sometimes, all you have to do is ask.
+While it’s commonly accepted that you’ll need to pay extra for the privilege of ocean views or deluxe amenities, it’s possible to get all those five-star perks for free.

-“Many hotels will often upgrade their guests simply so their customers will have a good experience,” said Sara Skirboll, shopping and trends expert at RetailMeNot.
+“Many hotels will often upgrade their guests simply so their customers will have a good experience,” said Sara Skirboll, vice president of communications at CareerBuilder.
 “All you need is a bit of courage and a smile and more often than not, the front desk staff will do what they can to give you a little something special.
 Whether that means upgrading your room or simply offering free breakfast, a small and polite ask may go a long way — bonus points if you’re celebrating a special occasion and operate discreetly.”

 5. Book Trips With a Travel Rewards Credit Card